 Note large TCP receive buffer size is usually required for high latency, high bandwidth, high volume connections.
 Low latency systems should use smaller TCP buffers.

-For high-volume multicast connections, you need large receive buffers to guard against data loss.
-UDP sender doesn’t have flow control to prevent receiver overflow.
+For high-volume multicast connections, you need large receive buffers to guard against data loss — UDP sender doesn’t obey flow control to prevent receiver overflow.

 I think this flag affects AWS and not receive buffer size.